-It happens from time to time: a colleague cleaned up the template library and didn't realize that what they considered junk, you considered treasure.
+It happens from time to time: A colleague cleaned up the Template Library and didn't realize that what they considered junk was your treasure.
 Before trying to re-invent the wheel and rewrite the whole thing, here's how to restore that template in a few clicks.

 Step 1: Locate a proposal made from the template

-You can locate the proposal either from your dashboard or your archives.
+You can locate the proposal either from your Pipeline or Archives.

-Or clicking the archived proposal to enter the snapshot, and click the "duplicate" button located at the top right of the page:
+To duplicate an archived copy, enter the proposal Snapshot and select duplicate, located at the top of the page:

 Once this is done, you'll find the duplicate in your Drafts queue.

 Step 2: Enter the Editor